WALKS IN FLORENCE: CHURCHES, STREETS AND PALACES

 Più grande già; ma non più bella.39

-A hundred and sixty years
+A hundred and sixty years passed

-away before the Cathedral arrived at its present condition, in which it
+away before the Cathedral arrived at its present condition, in

 has ever since remained, with its unfinished façade; so that